1cal0/interwebz-v1/README.md

 ### configs
 - saved to `C:\iwebz\` as `<name>.cfg`
-- configs are stored locally, no server needed
+- configs are stored locally, no server needed, og src relied on a php webserver

 ### building
 - compile the project as an x86 dll and inject into csgo alongside the sdk headers